bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 ## Querying Within a BigCommerce Storefront

-GraphQL Storefront API calls can be made directly from within a Stencil theme or a from a script in [Storefront > Script Manager](https://support.bigcommerce.com/s/article/Using-Script-Manager).
+GraphQL Storefront API calls can be made directly from within a Stencil theme or from a script in [Storefront > Script Manager](https://support.bigcommerce.com/s/article/Using-Script-Manager).

 Here's an an example request using the  `{{settings.storefront_api.token}}` handlebars object and [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API):